michaelshumshum/r-placer/README.md

 bot for 2022 r/place

 ## what
-almost working r/place bot that takes an input image, location, and account logins to draw to the r/place canvas. relatively neat compared to [this one](https://github.com/Zequez/reddit-placebot) as coding style is more OOP. though, could still need some touching up.
+working r/place bot that takes an input image, location, and account login to draw to the r/place canvas. relatively neat compared to [this one](https://github.com/Zequez/reddit-placebot) as coding style is more OOP. though, could still need some touching up.

 supports multiple accounts.
 ## contributing